howard-university-web-services/Howard-Automation-Library/README.md

 #### Update all Howard packagist repos, on all Howard D8 sites, commit, and push to acquia

+- Be sure that HAL is up to date.
-- Be sure that all desired local folders are set up in hal_config.txt
+- Be sure that all desired local folders are set up in hal_config.txt.
+- Be sure that you are on master branch, and it is up to date.
 - You will need to keep a loose eye on the terminal to put in passwords/etc occasionally.
 - `$ sh ~/Sites/_hal/drupal/acquia/update_howard_packages.sh`

 #### Update the twitter API key on all sites

+- Be sure that HAL is up to date.
-- Be sure that all desired local drush aliases are set up in hal_config.txt
+- Be sure that all desired local drush aliases are set up in hal_config.txt.
+- Be sure that you are on master branch, and it is up to date.
 - You may set twitter credentials in hal_config.txt and simply hit enter through the prompts, or paste them in as the prompts arise.
 - You will need to keep a loose eye on the terminal to put in passwords/etc occasionally.
 - `$ sh ~/Sites/_hal/drupal/acquia/update_twitter_api_key.sh`

 #### Update database on all acquia D8 sites

+- Be sure that HAL is up to date.
-- Be sure that all desired local drush aliases are set up in hal_config.txt
+- Be sure that all desired local drush aliases are set up in hal_config.txt.
+- Be sure all acquia drush aliases are up to date.
 - You may choose either hud8 or academicdepartments.
 The script then runs drush updb on all multi-sites on dev, stg, and prod.
 - You will need to keep a loose eye on the terminal to put in passwords/etc occasionally.
 - `$ sh ~/Sites/_hal/drupal/acquia/update_db_on_acquia.sh`